tytydraco/yessleep/out/A_Theory_Worth_Disproving_Final.md

 Unfortunately.

 \*\*\*

-The best way to get Duncan into the backyard, we figured, was to rope him like a wound-up foal.
- Samuel suggested taking his hand and leading him, but for the life of me I couldn’t stand the idea of touching him.
+The best way to get Duncan into the backyard, we figured, was to rope him like a wound-up foal.Samuel suggested taking his hand and leading him, but for the life of me I couldn’t stand the idea of touching him.
 I didn’t particularly want to know if he was cold or warm, or what life—if you could call this life—had in store for him.

 I’d had some rope in my garage, a remnant from an old project, and we turned it into a makeshift lasso, strung it around Duncan’s waist, and led him, show-pony style, through the house (whereupon he bumped into basically everything, knocking over my Mom’s old lamp, and terrorizing the dogs) and into the backyard.